sagenext logo

-Your firewall can also block certain IP addresses from connecting to your server.
+Your firewall can also block specific IP addresses from connecting to your server.
 On a Windows server, you do this by logging into your server via RDP and creating a new firewall rule listing the IP addresses you want to block.

 Follow These Steps To Block IP Address In Windows Firewall: